-Students who fail a course and are able to repeat the course within 180 days may, with approval of the Program Director, be placed on LOA status.
+Students who fail a course and are able to repeat the course within 180 days may apply for approval of a leave of absence (LOA).

 The grade for a repeated course will replace the original failing grade.
 Students who fail a course(s) and are unable to repeat it within 180 days because the course(s) they need are not offered or space will not be available will be withdrawn from the program and will complete the exit process.
 To reenter the program within 12 months from the last date of attendance, the student must complete the readmission process.

-Students repeating a course, or making up an incomplete course grade, may be eligible to continue receiving federal financial assistance if the following conditions are met:
+Students in credit-hour programs repeating a course, or making up an incomplete course grade, may be eligible to continue receiving federal financial assistance if the following conditions are met:

-- 1. The student has a CGPA of 2.0 or higher (qualitative SAP standard); - 2.
-The student continues to be on pace to complete the program within the maximum program length (quantitative SAP standard); and/or - The student meets the defined minimum enrollment standard required of the federal financial assistance program.
+- The student has a CGPA of 2.0 or higher (qualitative SAP standard); - The student continues to be on pace to complete the program within the maximum program length (quantitative SAP standard); and/or - The student meets the defined minimum enrollment standard required of the federal financial assistance program.